AnggaR96s/Reforestation/README.md

-## They laughed when I said I wanted to be a comedian – they’re not laughing now.
+## The other day I was listening to a song about superglue, it’s been stuck in my head ever since.